Skip to content

 At IGL, we have gathered a set of resources covering the design, implementation and reporting of experiments, drawing on our extensive experience running and supporting trials.

 The resources are categorised into three experimental stages.
-Click on the images to access them:

 Why research resources?

 The purpose of these resources is to support those conducting experiments to structure their trials for success and overcome barriers to implementation.
-By following the steps below, adapted from our RCT guide, experimenters can improve the likelihood of success and generate more robust, transparent evidence that can effectively inform policy and practice.
+By following the steps above, adapted from our RCT guide, experimenters can improve the likelihood of success and generate more robust, transparent evidence that can effectively inform policy and practice.

 Who can use the resources?